 FACTS & ALLEGATIONS

-Plaintiffs Gene Simpson, 70s, and his wife.
-Donna, 50s, were co-owners of two parking facilities near Los Angeles Airport called Auto Airport Parking.
-In 2001, they retained the legal services of Paciﬁc Palisades attomey Ronald S. Barak to represent therri in two separate unlawful detainer actions relating to eviction proceedings that had been commenced against them by their landlord, Kilroy Realty.
+Plaintiffs Gene Simpson, 70s, and his wife Donna, 50s, were co-owners of two parking facilities near Los Angeles Airport called Auto Airport Parking.
+In 2001, they retained the legal services of Paciﬁc Palisades attorney Ronald S. Barak to represent them in two separate unlawful detainer actions relating to eviction proceedings that had been commenced against them by their landlord, Kilroy Realty.
 (Barak had previously represented them in other litigation matters.)

 Barak entered a cross-complaint against Kilroy Realty.
 The ﬁrst unlawful detainer action proceeded to trial and a tentative decision in favor of the Simpsons was issued; having the second unlawful retainer action pending.
 Shortly after the tentative decision was issued, the Simpsons and Kilroy began talking settlement.

 The Simpsons had signed an hourly fee agreement with Barak on Feb.
 I4, 2001, at a rate of S400 per hour.
 Barak originally estimated the cost of litigation to be $l50.000.
 He did not produce a signed copy of the retainer agreement with his signature.
 The Simpsons continued to pay him on a monthly billing basis until they ran out of cash.